The experience of labor varies from person to person. Most people go through the same stages, though the length of each stage can differ.

 The timeline is approximate, and some stages may overlap.

 There are several signs to indicate that labor may start soon.
-For example, a person may notice the following:
+For example, a person may

 - The baby is sitting lower in the pelvis.
 This is known as “dropping,” or “lightening.”